- Sale agreement signed with Colombia Milling Limited April 2015

 - Red Rock invested in FPM in 2010

 - Prime location 6km south of Zaragoza on the Frontino Gold Belt

-Both mines are located in northern Colombia, in the region of Antioquia, between Zaragoza and Segovia, along the Frontino Gold Belt, one of Colombia’s premier gold districts.
+Located in northern Colombia, in the region of Antioquia, between Zaragoza and Segovia, along the Frontino Gold Belt, one of Colombia’s premier gold districts.

 - El Limon

-Red Rock Resources’ interest
+Red Rock Resources’ interest and sale process

 The El Limon mine has been in periodic production for over 60 years, with extraction on seven levels down to over 350m, and a new eighth level opened by Red Rock.
 Mining operations were restarted in 2011 after a ten year hiatus due to instability in the region.